opencv/opencv/modules/features2d/doc/object_categorization.rst

 BOWTrainer::add
 -------------------
+Adds descriptors to a training set.

 .. ocv:function:: void BOWTrainer::add( const Mat& descriptors )

-    Adds descriptors to a training set.
-The training set is clustered using ``clustermethod`` to construct the vocabulary.

     :param descriptors: Descriptors to add to a training set.
 Each row of  the ``descriptors``  matrix is a descriptor.

+The training set is clustered using ``clustermethod`` to construct the vocabulary.

 BOWTrainer::getDescriptors
 ------------------------------
+Returns a training set of descriptors.

 .. ocv:function:: const vector<Mat>& BOWTrainer::getDescriptors() const

-    Returns a training set of descriptors.

-.. index:: BOWTrainer::descripotorsCount

 BOWTrainer::descripotorsCount
 ---------------------------------
+Returns the count of all descriptors stored in the training set.

 .. ocv:function:: const vector<Mat>& BOWTrainer::descripotorsCount() const

-    Returns the count of all descriptors stored in the training set.

-.. index:: BOWTrainer::cluster

 BOWTrainer::cluster
 -----------------------
+Clusters train descriptors.

 .. ocv:function:: Mat BOWTrainer::cluster() const

-    Clusters train descriptors.
+.. ocv:function:: Mat BOWTrainer::cluster( const Mat& descriptors ) const

+    :param descriptors: Descriptors to cluster.
+Each row of  the ``descriptors``  matrix is a descriptor.
+Descriptors are not added to the inner train descriptor set.

 The vocabulary consists of cluster centers.
 So, this method returns the vocabulary.
 In the first variant of the method, train descriptors stored in the object are clustered.
 In the second variant, input descriptors are clustered.

-.. ocv:function:: Mat BOWTrainer::cluster( const Mat& descriptors ) const

-    :param descriptors: Descriptors to cluster.
-Each row of  the ``descriptors``  matrix is a descriptor.
-Descriptors are not added to the inner train descriptor set.

-.. index:: BOWKMeansTrainer

-.. _BOWKMeansTrainer:

 BOWKMeansTrainer
 ----------------